timbertson/status-check/README.md

 ## Where do you call it from?

 Where do you _want_ to call it from?
 Basically, it should be somewhere where the errors will be in your face.
-I put it in my shell startup file, but I chose to only call it if `stdin` is a tty (to prevent it pissing off automated scripts).
+I put it in my shell startup file, but I chose to only call it if `stdin` is a tty (to prevent it messing up automated scripts).

 In bash / zsh, that's: